-A simple grilled fig pizza made with my rustic pizza dough, creamy whipped goat cheese, sweet purple figs and caramelized onions.
+Easy grilled fig and goat cheese pizza made with my rustic thin crust pizza dough, creamy whipped goat cheese, sweet fresh purple figs and caramelized onions.

-If your taste buds are into sweet purple figs and goat cheese, and you fancy pizza as i do, then i got us the loveliest grilled fig pizza today!
+If your taste buds are into purple figs and goat cheese, and you fancy pizza as much as i do, then i got us the loveliest grilled fig pizza appetizer today!

 I am on a goat cheese kick right now, it started with the goat cheese crostini and tomato tart, and I simply can’t get enough.